Repay Holdings Corporation - Consensus Indicates Potential 8.0% Upside

-Repay Holdings Corporation with ticker code (RPAY) have now 9 analysts covering the stock.
-The analyst consensus points to a rating of ‘Buy’.
-The target price ranges between 32 and 25 calculating the mean target price we have 29.22.
-Given that the stocks previous close was at 27.05 this indicates there is a potential upside of 8.0%.
-There is a 50 day moving average of 24.19 and the 200 day moving average is 24.35.
-The market capitalisation for the company is $1,986m.
+Repay Holdings Corporation with ticker code (RPAY) now have 9 analysts covering the stock with the consensus suggesting a rating of ‘Buy’.
+The range between the high target price and low target price is between 32 and 25 calculating the mean target price we have 29.22.
+Now with the previous closing price of 27.05 this is indicating there is a potential upside of 8.0%.
+The 50 day MA is 24.19 and the 200 moving average now moves to 24.35.
+The company has a market capitalisation of $1,986m.
 Company Website: http://www.repay.com

 Repay Holdings Corporation provides integrated payment processing solutions to industry-oriented markets.
 Its payment processing solutions enable consumers and businesses to make payments using electronic payment methods.
 The company offers a range of solutions relating to electronic payment methods, including credit and debit processing, automated clearing house processing, and instant funding.
 It provides payment processing solutions to customers primarily operating in the personal loans, automotive loans, receivables management, and business-to-business verticals.
 The company sells its products through direct sales representatives and software integration partners.
 Repay Holdings Corporation was founded in 2006 and is headquartered in Atlanta, Georgia.